 The Community-based Research Portal supports a thriving knowledge community with a specific focus on how to research human activities on mainland terrestrial and freshwater environments over time and space along the Trans Mountain Expansion corridor.

-This portal is a team effort, and BCMF would like to acknowledge the support of Natural Resources Canada.
+This portal is a team effort, and the BC Métis Federation (BCMF) would like to acknowledge the support of Natural Resources Canada.
 The resources gathered by our Community Researchers are incredibly important.
 Join their journey and follow along as they learn how to become community researchers, gather, and catalogue information, and turn it into a resource library right here for all of you.
 Learn more about our Community Researchers here.

-BC Metis Federation Research Team
+BC Métis Federation Research Team

-The BCMF Research Team is working closely with a group of Community Researchers, and teaching them how to gather, interpret, and build an archive of research.
+The BCMF Research Team is working closely with a group of Community Researchers, and teaching them how to gather, interpret, and build an archive of CE research.
 To learn more about our Community Researchers, visit this page.